App-vNext/Polly-Samples/README.md

 + Demo 00 shows behaviour calling the faulting server every half-second, with _no_ Polly policies protecting the call.
 + Demos 01-04 show various flavors of Polly retry.
-+ Demos 05-06 show retry combined with Circuit-Breaker.
++ Demos 06-07 show retry combined with Circuit-Breaker.
-+ Demo 07 shows the Polly v5.0 `PolicyWrap` for combining Retry and CircuitBreaker.
++ Demo 07 shows the Polly v5.0 `PolicyWrap` for combining policies.
 + Demo 08 adds Polly v5.0 `Fallback`, making the call protected (in a PolicyWrap) by a Fallback, Retry, Circuitbreaker.
 + Demo 09 shows the Polly v5.0 `Timeout` policy for an overall call timeout, in combination with `Fallback` and `WaitAndRetry`.